jlamoree/acme.sh-and-rabbitmq/readme.md

 # Using acme.sh with RabbitMQ

+## Background

+I have an internal DNS server on my office LAN that is authoritative for `internal.newbury-park.lamoree.net`.
+The public internet cannot resolve hostnames in that zone.
+If I want to use DNS-based verification for Let's Encrypt, I'll need to use a challenge alias.
+Hosted zones exist in AWS Route 53 for `newbury-park.lamoree.net` and `aws.lamoree.net` and their records can be programmatically managed using the AWS API.

+When requesting a certificate, acme.sh does the work of creating a TXT record in `aws.lamoree.net` with the certificate issuer's ACME challenge value.
+The issuer can verify the challenge using a preexisting CNAME in the `newbury-park.lamoree.net` zone.
+The result is a certificate issued for `rabbitmq.internal.newbury-park.lamoree.net` without any involvement of my internal DNS infrastructure.
+The CNAME can remain in place; the TXT record gets deleted automatically.

+For some development work, I want to use the issued TLS certificate with RabbitMQ in Docker on my workstation.
+I'll verify that it's successful with some basic Python programs.

 ## Download and Setup

 Download the gzipped tarball distribution of the desired version from https://github.com/acmesh-official/acme.sh/releases